semgrep/semgrep-docs/docs/semgrep-ci.md

 ```

 If configuration is provided and no `.semgrep.yml` or `.semgrep/` directory exists, Semgrep CI will exit with a non-zero error code.

-[ TODO - QA this and make sure the logic is right]

 ## Ignoring files